 While the outlined scenarios illustrate the long-term perspective, we believe it’s important to start laying the groundwork now in order to shape the urban logistics of 2030.
 It should be the shared aim of both city authorities and businesses to avoid a Wild West scenario because abandoning all concepts of network efficiency will bring a huge increase in urban traffic volumes coupled with further obstruction of the flow of traffic.

 Some ways in which this could be done include taking steps within the city to create and approve a regulatory framework for urban logistics (regulated diversity), introducing integrated management of logistics traffic (city-wide platform), or promoting consolidation around a few platforms (coexistence of giants).
-In the interests of at least avoiding any further deterioration of quality of life in our growing cities, all stakeholders need to engage in or step up the dialogue.
-Find out more in our latest study.
+To avoid any further deterioration of quality of life in our growing cities, all stakeholders need to engage in or step up the dialogue.

 Source: Roland Berger